Senior Program Specialist

-Benefits in Addition to Salary: Employers may provide up to $245 per month to employees who commute to work by transit or vanpool or $20 per month to employees who commute to work by bicycle.
+Benefits in Addition to Salary: Employers may provide up to $255 per month starting January 2016 to commuting employees for transit, parking or vanpool fares or $20 per month to employees who commute to work by bicycle.
 The employer pays for the benefit and receives the equivalent deduction from business income taxes.
 Employees receive the benefit completely free of payroll and income taxes, in addition to their current salary.
 Employers can pay directly for vanpool expenses or purchase transit passes for employees.
 Alternatively, they can reimburse employees if these passes are not available and the employee provides a receipt.

-Benefits Instead of Salary: Employers may permit their employees to set aside up to $245 per month of their pre-tax income to pay for transit and vanpools.
+Benefits Instead of Salary: Employers may permit their employees to set aside up to $255 per month of their pre-tax income to pay for transit, parking and vanpools.
 Employees save on income taxes since that amount is no longer reported as taxable salary.
 Employers are able to reduce their payroll costs.

 San Joaquin Valley Air Pollution Control District (SJVAPCD) Remove II Vanpool Incentive Program - a $360 subsidy per commuter for vanpool passengers who qualify.
 Subsidy for vanpools riders for one year to a maximum of three years or $1,080.
 The commuter must reside within the geographic area of the SJVAPCD and meet a one-way mileage requirement.
 Other eligibility requirements may apply.
 For additional information click HERE.